ml242/dossier/README.md

   I'd like to be able to login with linkedIn
   So I can see my event lists

+  I'd like to be able to login with Meetup
+  So I can see my event lists

-  I'd like to be able to load an event list
+  I'd then like to be able to choose a list
   So I can see the other attendees in a more detailed list

   I'd like to see the detailed list